SimplyYummy/Modular-Mojo-Syntax-Highlighting/README.md

 4. Enjoy

 ## Updates:
-- Updated for 0.6.0 release which includes traits
+- Updated for 24.1 release